arjun2598/FlashPoint/docs/PERFORMANCE.md

 **The three read paths are now flat across book depth.** They were 1.7× worse on the deep book; they are now within noise of each other.
-The mutation paths are unchanged, which is correct — they never read the touch.
+The mutation paths are unchanged, since they never read the touch.

 Both sides now order best-first, so every walk over levels runs forward from `begin()`. `snapshot` and `quantity_available` lost their reverse-iteration